 1. I am treated fairly on our team.

 Fairness is subjective.
-If the people on your team don’t feel they’re being treated fairly, it may be because there is discrimination, which needs to be addressed immediately.
+If the people on your team don’t feel they’re being treated fairly, it may be because there's discrimination, which needs to be addressed immediately.
 We all have Implicit bias and often it is unconscious.
 Awareness can reduce the damage caused.
-It could also be because they do not trust your motives or understand your decision-making processes.
+It could also be because they don't trust your motives or understand your decision-making processes.
 In all cases, these links will bring you to resources that can help.

 Explore further